monarch-initiative/mondo/docs/editors-guide/merging-and-obsoleting.md

 ### Obsolete a class (using Protege 'Make entity obsolete' function)
 1. Search for the class to be obsoleted.
 1. In the Protege edit menu-> Make entity obsolete
+1. Prepend the definition with OBSOLETE.
+For example, OBSOLETE.
+Chronic form of myeloproliferative neoplasm.
 1. Add annotation 'has obsolescence reason' and either add an individual or add free text in the literal box, if there is not a suitable individual.
 (To add an individual, click the 'Entity IRI' tab, then click Individuals)
 1. Add SeeAlso with a link to the GitHub issue that requested the obsoletion.
 1. If the term has **database_cross_reference annotations** and the **source** is annotated as MONDO:equivalentTo, change the source to **source** MONDO:obsoleteEquivalent (in the literal tab).
 Obsolete terms should never be equivalent.